Help is on the way!

 Life brings unique changes as we age, from retirement and health adjustments to grieving the loss of loved ones.
 A therapist who specializes in geriatric counseling understands these specific challenges.
 They have the experience to help you process these transitions and develop effective coping skills.
 Finding a provider you trust and feel comfortable with is essential, and matching your needs with their specialty will help you get the most out of your treatment.
 A specialist can provide more tailored support because they are familiar with the emotional landscape of later life.

-Confirm They Accept Medicare
+Make Sure They Accept Medicare

 Before you book your first appointment, it’s important to confirm that the provider accepts Medicare.
 This simple step ensures your care is affordable and covered.
 Many therapists do not accept Medicare, so asking this question upfront can save you time and prevent unexpected bills.
 You can start by asking your doctor for a trusted referral or by checking directories for therapists who accept Medicare.
 At Blue Moon Senior Counseling, our individual teletherapy is a Medicare Part B covered service, making quality mental health care accessible without financial surprises.

-Review Their Telehealth Capabilities
+Check Their Telehealth Options

 Telehealth has made it easier than ever to access mental health support from the comfort of your home.
 If you have mobility challenges, transportation issues, or simply prefer the privacy of your own space, a provider offering telehealth can be a perfect fit.
 Medicare covers telehealth mental health services, including sessions by phone or video.
 Be sure to ask potential providers about their telehealth services and what technology they use to ensure it works for you.
 This flexibility allows you to prioritize your mental health consistently and conveniently.